AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 Following is a limitation of MSM for [!DNL Assets].

 * Content Fragments (CFs) are not supported for the use case.
 When attempting to create their live copies, CFs are copied over as is without any relationship.
-The copied CFs are a snapshot in time and does not update when original CFs are updated.
+The copied CFs are a snapshot in time and do not update when the original CFs are updated.

+* MSM does not work with metadata writeback enabled.
+Upon writeback, the inheritance breaks.